A Collection of Code Snippets in as Many Programming Languages as Possible

 If you see anything you’d like to change or update, please consider contributing.

-Let us check out the entire code first, then we will break it into parts and get a deeper understanding of the entire code.
+Let's break up the code into parts to get a deeper understanding of the entire code.

 return [int(x.strip(" "), 10) for x in string.split(',')]